 Museum of Pop Culture in Seattle Map

-From Pikes Place Market to the Space Needle From Pikes Place Market to the Space Needle
+Exploring Seattle - from Pikes Place Market to the Space Needle Exploring Seattle - from Pikes Place Market to the Space Needle

 Since the Museum of Pop Culture was practically next door to the Space Needle, it became our next stop.
 Very interesting architecture!

-The Museum of Pop Culture, or MoPOP (previously called EMP Museum) is a non-profit museum dedicated to contemporary popular culture.
+The Museum of Pop Culture (MoPOP) in Seattle is a vibrant, interactive museum dedicated to contemporary popular culture.
+Designed by renowned architect Frank Gehry, its striking, undulating exterior reflects the museum’s creative spirit.
+Inside, MoPOP features diverse exhibits on music, science fiction, film, video games, and more, celebrating icons and phenomena that have shaped modern culture.
+Key highlights include collections focused on legendary artists like Jimi Hendrix and Nirvana, both rooted in Seattle’s music history.
 It was founded by Microsoft co-founder Paul Allen in 2000 as the Experience Music Project.
 Since that time MoPOP has organized dozens of exhibits, 17 of which have toured across the US and internationally.

 More Info for the Museum of Pop Culture